Eelguor/ArmA-GeoGuessr/README.md

 - .stratis
 - .cherno

-To play the mission you need to put it in your Missions folder.
+To play the mission you need to put it in your MPMissions folder.
 The path will look something like this:

-C:\Users\%user%\Documents\Arma 3 - Other Profiles\%profile%\missions
+C:\Users\%user%\Documents\Arma 3 - Other Profiles\%profile%\mpmissions

 NOTE: The folder you put in the missions folder will be named "GeoGuessr.altis"